rudemex/fb-messenger-bot/README.md

 - Type: `String`
 - Default: `my_awesome_bot_verify_token`

+`appSecret`: It is the secret key to the app, it is required if you are going to use the security settings for the requests.
+- Type: `String`
+- Default:

 `accessToken`: The access token is the alphanumeric hash that is generated when you create the application on **Fecebook** or **Workplace**.

 - Type: `String`